marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ###### 2st step, test postman with a translation “with own dictionary”

--	To create your company dictionary you need to log in to the portal: [postman](https://portal.customtranslator.azure.ai/workspaces)
+-	To create your company dictionary you need to log in to the portal customtranslator: [postman](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation

 -	Create a new workspace and link it to your translator service with the same information as in the API call:

 ![new project translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/new_project_translator.jpg?raw=true)